 Online Radiography Degrees

-An associate's degree program in radiography can give you the tools to become a radiologic technologist, while a bachelor's degree program in radiography can help you advance to a health services management or administration position.
-Read on to learn more about program options, typical areas of study and career prospects.
+Different programs in radiography can equip you with different skill-sets.
+Read on to learn more about program availability, online study options, common coursework and career prospects.
 Schools offering Cardiovascular Sonography degrees can also be found in these popular choices.

 What Types of Online Degrees Are Available in Radiography?

 Associate's and bachelor's degree programs are the most common online programs offered in the field of radiography.
 The associate's degree program will show you how to use X-ray machines and other imaging devices and will prepare you to become a certified radiologic technologist.
 The bachelor's degree program will give you advanced knowledge of radiography imaging, along with the management and administration skills that will allow you to assume leadership positions within the field.

 To apply to an associate's degree program, you generally must earn a high school diploma or GED and have professional experience in the health sciences sector.
 The associate's degree program typically takes 1-2 years to complete.
 Bachelor's degree programs usually require that you hold your associate's degree and pass the American Registry of Radiologic Technologists (ARRT) certification exam before enrolling.
 The online bachelor's degree program typically takes two years to finish.

 |Admission Requirements|| High school diploma for an associate program |

 Associate degree for a bachelor's program, as well as ARRT certification